guigrpa/docx-templates/docs/templates/README.md

 +++
 ```

-For the following sections, we assume that our dataset is something like this:
+For the following sections (except where noted), we assume the following dataset:

 ```js
 const data = {